cmdruid/workshops/frost-workshop/slides.md

   * Chelsea works for Zcash foundation.

-  * Fixes a forged-signature vulnerability that was present in previous protocols.

-  * Similar to the Musig2 (BIP327) protocol, but for shamir secrets.
+  * They published a draft specification through IETF and paid for independent audits of the protocol.
 -->

 ---